Sourdough Sandwich Bread

 Ingredient Notes

-- Salt – For flavor.
+- Salt – Essential for flavor.

-How to make Sourdough Sandwich Bread with a soft crust
+How to Make Sourdough Sandwich Bread (Step-by-Step)

 - Turn the dough out onto a lightly floured surface.

 - Without kneading out the air, gently form the dough into a rectangle.
+Roll it into a tight log and place it seam-side down in a lightly greased loaf pan.

 - Cover the pan and set the loaf aside to rise.